entbappy/Which-Bollywood-Celebrity-You-look-like/README.md

 This is a methods of identifying similar faces check various aspects on pictures, including: face shape, nose, eyes and mouth; face position in the picture; skin color (including the lighting of the photo); color and hair and cosine_similarity.

-# Dataset has beem used:
+# Dataset has been used:
 https://www.kaggle.com/sushilyadav1998/bollywood-celeb-localized-face-dataset